Grimes scores 33 points, No. 12 Houston beats WKU 81-57

 - Oops!Something went wrong.Please try again later.

-HOUSTON (AP) Quentin Grimes scored a career-high 33 points and had six rebounds to help No. 12 Houston beat Western Kentucky 81-57 on Thursday night.
+HOUSTON — Quentin Grimes scored a career-high 33 points and had six rebounds to help No. 12 Houston beat Western Kentucky 81-57 on Thursday night.

 Grimes scored 21 points in the first half, including 18 straight at one point.
 The junior guard finished 11 of 21 from the field, making 8 of 16 on 3-pointers.